cdrovandi/Likelihood-Free-Population-Calibration/README.md

 Other References

 Browning, A. P., Ansari, N., Drovandi, C., Johnston, A., Simpson, M. J., and Jenner, A. L. (2021).
-Identifying cell-to-cell variability in internalisation using ow cytometry. bioRxiv.
+Identifying cell-to-cell variability in internalisation using flow cytometry. bioRxiv.